 Stand-up Paddling: The calm inner bays of Isla Bastimentos, Isla Solarte, Isla Carenero, and Isla Colon provide excellent conditions for stand-up paddling -- or what one local enthusiast refers to as "stand-up snorkeling."
 We can arrange SUP lessons, board rentals, and excursions around the islands.

-Boating and Sailing: Local sailing opportunities include daily group catamaran cruises throughout the islands, private customized day cruises, multi-day charters to destinations further afield, evening sunset dinner cruises, and party-boat trips ranging from a few hours to a few days.
+Boating and Sailing: Local sailing opportunities include daily group catamaran cruises throughout the islands, private customized day cruises, multi-day charters to destinations further afield, and party-boat trips ranging from a few hours to a few days.

 Jetskiing: Jetski rentals with or without a guide are available by the hour on Isla Carenero, 5 minutes away by water taxi.